advpl/advpl-language-server-cxx/CONTRIBUTING.md

 #### Running unit tests

-There are two ways to run TensorFlow unit tests.
+There are two ways to run AdvPL Language Server unit tests.

 1. Use Boost test framework before submitting.